A Differentiable Measure of Algebraic Complexity: Provably Exact Discovery of Group Structures: Theoretical Framework

-While \citet{huh2025discovering} focused on recovering $\delta$ from partial observations (\emph{i.e.}, completion tasks from \citet{powerGrokkingGeneralizationOverfitting2022}), this work analyzes the fully observed case to rigorously characterize the optimization landscape.

-\paragraph{Groups and Quasigroups.} To simplify the algebraic analysis, we restrict our scope to \textit{quasigroups}, a subset of binary operations where the equations $a \circ x = b$ and $y \circ a = b$ possess unique solutions.
-Equivalently, the Cayley structure tensor $\delta$ encodes a Latin square (every slice is a permutation matrix).
-A \textit{group} is then defined as a quasigroup that additionally satisfies the associativity property $(a \circ b) \circ c = a \circ (b \circ c)$.
+\paragraph{Groups and Quasigroups} To formalize the discovery of associative structures, we restrict our scope to quasigroups, where the equations $a \circ x = b$ and $y \circ a = b$ possess unique solutions for $x$ and $y$.
+In this regime, $\delta$ encodes a Latin square, where every slice is a permutation matrix.
+A group is then defined as a quasigroup that additionally satisfies the associativity property $(a \circ b) \circ c = a \circ (b \circ c)$.